Anand Satyanand

-Satyanand was chair of the Commonwealth Foundation for two 2-year terms, ending in December 2016.
-He then chaired the Commonwealth Observation Group of the National Elections of the Independent State of Papua New Guinea in 2017.
-In 2018, the New Zealand Government appointed him to lead the Royal Commission of Inquiry into Historical Abuse in State care and in the care of Faith-based Institutions, which is scheduled to continue until 2023.
-In November 2019, at the conclusion of its build-up phase, he is to step down as chair.
-In August 2019 he was elected to be Chancellor of the University of Waikato for a 4-year term.
+Satyanand was the Chair of the Commonwealth Foundation for two 2-year terms, ending in December 2016.
+He then chaired the Commonwealth Group which observed the national elections in Papua New Guinea in 2017.
+In 2018, the New Zealand Government appointed him to lead the Royal Commission of Inquiry into Historical Abuse in State care and in the care of Faith-based Institutions.
+In November 2019, at the conclusion of its build-up phase, he stepped down as Chair of the Commission.
+He served as Chancellor of the University of Waikato from August 2019 until July 2025.